msjimc/TransGBViewer/Guide/LAYOUT.md

 ### Renaming a transcript

-To change a transcript's display name, select it by either clicking on it in one of the lists or choosing its name in the upper drop down-list (blue line Figure 8a).
+To change a transcript's display name, select it by either clicking on it in one of the lists or choosing its name in the upper drop down-list (blue line in Figure 8a).
 Once selected, the transcripts display name will appear in the text area below the dropdown list (black line in Figure 8a) - initially the display name is the same as the transcript's GenBank accession ID.
 To change the display name, delete the current display name in the text area and enter the new name.
 This should change the text in the Display name column - any changes are automatically stored, but only become permanent if the window is closed by pressing the __Accept__ button (Figure 8b).

 ![Figure 8a](images/figureLayout8a.jpg)